umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 ```

 **View the Pull Request Feedback**

+Updating the Pull Request branch automatically triggers the pipeline again.
+You can view the feedback to see if the defects were remediated.

 1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codecommit/repositories/container-devsecops-wksp-app/pull-requests?region=us-east-2&status=OPEN" target="_blank">CodeCommit console</a>
 2. Click on the latest Pull Request.
 3. Click the **Activity** tab to view the feedback.